python4astronomers/python4astronomers/source/intro/wrapup.rst

 Workshop schedule and location
 ------------------------------

 Currently we have the A-building classroom booked from 1:30pm to 3pm for five Friday afternoons in April and May.
+The goal will be to finish by 2:30pm.

-On April 1 there is a Graduate lunch scheduled 1pm - 2:30pm (does anybody know why the unusual time?).
+On April 1 there is a
+Graduate lunch scheduled 1pm - 2:30pm (does anybody know why the unusual time?).

 - The classroom can hold about 30 people.
 How many plan to attend?